AghasMovsisyan/Biz-Buy-Sell/README.md

 # Project Setup and Run Instructions

-## Installation

-To install the required dependencies, run the following command:

-    pip install -r requirements.txt

 ## Dependencies

 This project relies on a PostgreSQL database for data storage and retrieval.
 Make sure you have a PostgreSQL database instance set up and the necessary credentials to access it.